jeff-hickey/travel/readme.txt

 Overview
-1. Built a Hotel Booking website that includes: Hotel Search, Room Search, Room Booking a Shopping cart and Django Admin interface.
+1. Built a Hotel Booking app for web & mobile that includes: Hotel Search, Room Search, Booking, a Shopping cart, User Registration and Django Admin interface.
-2. The things I learned include: Django Testing, Sessions, React Components, GitHub actions, ooks
+2. The things I learned include: Django Testing, Sessions, React Components, GitHub workflows/aactions, flatpickr integration.

-1. Wrote tests for room availability, these run on push to github.
-2. Was able to comple booking for multiple hotel & rooms combinations.
-3. Used React for the room availability display.
-5. Used Django sessions to track cart and search data.
+3. Complete GOOD, BETTER and BEST requirements from proposal.

 Code Highlights

-- views.py - Check out room_availability and some of the session management code.
-This
+- views.py - Django Session management (shopping cart) and room_availability
+would be the most interesting code.
+It was new working with dates and date comparison.
+- tests.py - Includes a test for Room Availability, perhaps the most complex code in the app.
+- models.py - Representing Hotel and Room data can take many forms.
+This area evolved over time and could continue to do so, as the site needs expand.
+-forms.py - Used Django UnBound forms for Search and Checkout.
+-admin.py - Admin site configurations.

+- index.html and search.html have flatpickr integration.
+- rooms.html and room.js - React Components to manage Room Availability.
+The biggest
+challenge was state management, fetching data and flatpickr integration.
+- django.yml - workflow to run tests on push to github.